 While multiple handsets increase the versatility of the home phone, they usually don't increase its range.
 The range for a cordless phone is usually determined by the position of the base unit, so if the range for a phone is 100 metres, adding an additional handset to the phone mix will not increase the range to 200 metres.

-In an effort to extend cordless phone coverage, companies such as Uniden and Panasonic have introduced repeating technology to push the overall phone coverage beyond the limit of the main base station.
+In an effort to extend cordless phone coverage, some companies have introduced 'repeating technology' to push the overall phone coverage beyond the limit of the main base station.
 Significantly increased range can be achieved through the use of stand-alone repeaters or an additional handset base with the ability to retransmit the signal beyond the original station.

 The repeater is placed between the base and additional handset base and is available as an option on some Uniden and Panasonic phones.